How to spot an OTC hearing aid scam

 6. Is there a warranty?

-When you purchase a hearing aid through a reputable hearing aid clinic or audiologist's office, a warranty is almost always included as part of the bundled price.
+When you purchase a hearing aid through a reputable hearing specialist or audiologist's office, a warranty is almost always included as part of the bundled price.
 This warranty can often be extended, too.
 (This is just one of many included services when you buy professionally fit hearing aids at a clinic, along with things like fast repairs and readjustments such as custom settings for music or other soundscapes.)

 So far, it's looking like OTC hearing aids come with shorter and simpler warranty periods, though it varies by manufacturer.
 No warranty at all?
 Best to avoid the product.